-After breakfast, we set off to the Colca Canyon (3,191 meters, 10,460 feet), the second deepest canyon in the world (twice the depth of the Grand Canyon in the U.S.).
-On the trip (around four hours in length), we drive across Pampa Cañahuas in the Aguada Blanca National Reserve, inhabited by vicuña and alpaca.
-We also see lakes, altiplano birds, and herds of alpaca.
-The view will take your breath away – metaphorically and actually, because of the altitude.
-Before descending to Chivay (the provincial capital of the canyon), we pass, in fact, one of the highest points on our tour at 4,830 meters above sea level (approximately 15,800 feet!).
-We are here at the Mirador de los Volcanes (Viewpoint of the Volcanoes), from which one can see the Arequipa volcano chain: Hualcahualca, Sabancaya, and Ampato (all above 6,000 meters–about 20,000 feet in height).
+In the morning, after breakfast, we set off to Colca Canyon (3,191 meters, 10,460 feet), the second deepest canyon in the world – and twice as deep as the Grand Canyon in the U.S.!
+On the trip (four hours in length, more or less), we venture across Pampa Cañahuas in the Aguada Blanca National Reserve, an area that vicuña and alpaca call home.
+We also see lakes and the birds of the altiplano.
+The view up here will take your breath away – both metaphorically and in actuality, owing to the altitude.
+In fact, before descending to Chivay (the provincial capital of the canyon), we cross one of the highest points on our tour: a mountain pass which is 4,830 meters above sea level (about 15,800 feet!).
+This is the Mirador de los Volcanes (Viewpoint of the Volcanoes); here, one can see the Arequipa volcano chain: Hualcahualca, Sabancaya, and Ampato (all above 6,000 meters – about 20,000 feet in elevation).

-In Chivay,we will have a taste of Andean cuisine: quinoa, alpaca, and mazamorra.
+In Chivay, we sample Andean cuisine: quinoa, alpaca, and mazamorra.

-Next, we continue our trip to Cabanaconde; along the way we see striking landscapes and some of the deepest spots of the canyon.
+Next, we continue our trip to Cabanaconde (minumum of 6 people is required); along the way we see striking landscapes and some of the deepest spots of the canyon.
 After arrival and transfer to the hotel, we explore two stunning viewpoints along the rim of the Colca Canyon from where you can spot the Oasis de Sangalle – a rather famous location where trekkers begin their descent into the valley.
 A bit later, we stop to visit some local artisans, to watch how they make their traditional clothes.
 At night, it’s time for some delicious Andean food and a private traditional music performance.

-Overnight in Cabanaconde in a very comfortable 3 – star hotel.
+Overnight in Cabanaconde (or Chivay in case of less than 6 passengers) in a very comfortable hotel.

 DAY 3.
 Cruz del Condor – Arequipa

-After an early breakfast, we depart to “Cruz del Condor” (Condor´s Cross) and – considering the fact that Cabanaconde is just 15 minutes away – we will in all likelihood avoid the crowd of visitors coming from Chivay and Arequipa!
-Then, with just a little luck,we will enjoy watching majestic condors soar across the sky and above the rim of the canyon.
+After an early breakfast, we leave for “Cruz del Condor” (Condor´s Cross) and – considering the fact that Cabanaconde is just 15 minutes away – we will in all likelihood avoid the throng of visitors coming from Chivay and Arequipa!
+Then, with a small amount of luck, we will witness majestic condors soaring across the sky and above the rim of the canyon.

-We stop in several Andean communities: Yanque, Achoma, and Maca; before we reach Chivay, where we will enjoy a buffet lunch.
+We stop in a few typical Andean communities along the way: Yanque, Achoma, and Maca, before we reach Chivay, where we will enjoy a buffet lunch.

-After a buffet lunch, we return to our transportation and start our journey back to Arequipa.
+After a buffet lunch, we begin our journey back to Arequipa.